kagenay/BML-Transfer-Bot/README.md

 ## Requirements
 - npm install speakeasy

+## Instructions
+1. Open the index.js file and setup the variables
+2. To find instructions on how to find `bmlAccessToken` click [here](#authentication)

 ## API Documentation
 This document contains some endpoints available with the BML Mobile App API.